 SECTION 3.
 DUTIES OF DIRECTORS.
 The Board of Directors shall have the control and general management of the affairs and business of the Corporation.
 Such Directors shall in all cases act as a Board, regularly convened, by a majority and they may adopt such rules and regulations for the conduct of their meetings and the management of the Corporation as they may deem proper, not inconsistent with these By‑Laws and the laws of the State of Florida.
 Each Director shall be responsible for chairing at least one of the Association’s committees.

 (a) Regular meetings of the Board of Directors shall be held on a minimum of a quarterly basis during each calendar year.
 Special Meetings of the Board of Directors may be called by the President or three (3) Directors.
 Regular or special Director’s meetings may be held at any convenient place in the State of Florida.

 (b) Every year the newly elected Board of Directors shall hold an organizational meeting not later than June 30th following their election for the following purpose:

 SECTION 5.
 NOTICE OF MEETINGS.
-Notice of Board of Directors meetings other than the regular Annual Membership Meeting, shall be given by service upon each director and committee chairman in person, by electronic mail, or by U.S. mail at the address shown on the books of the Association, at least fourteen (14) days prior to the date of such meeting, including the day of mailing, a written or printed notice thereof specifying the time and place of such meeting and the business to be brought before the meeting.
+Notice of Board of Directors meetings other than the regular Annual Membership Meeting, shall be given by service upon each director and committee chairman in person, by electronic mail at least fourteen (14) days prior to the date of such meeting, including the day of mailing, a written or printed notice thereof specifying the time and place of such meeting and the business to be brought before the meeting.
 At any meeting at which every member of the Board of Directors shall be present although held without notice, any business may be transacted which might have been transacted if the meeting had been duly called.